fal-works/banker/README.md

 Regarding the function arguments:

-- Arguments that match any of the original variable names are internally
+- Arguments that match any of the variable names are internally
 provided in the AoSoA/Chunk so you don't need to pass them manually.
 - Define an argument with the original type (e.g. `x: Float`) to get READ access, or
 with the vector type (`x: banker.vector.WritableVector<Float>`) for WRITE access.